FoKss-LTS/PiHoleWidgets/README.md

 Automated builds and testing are performed via GitHub Actions on all supported platforms.

-If you find any bugs or want to suggest new features please go to: https://github.com/FoKss-LTS/PiHoleWidgets/issues
+If you find any bugs or want to suggest new features, please open an issue on the GitHub tracker: [FoKss-LTS/PiHoleWidgets issues](https://github.com/FoKss-LTS/PiHoleWidgets/issues)

 ---